 Ronald Witzke, D.M.A.

-Professor of Music and Director of Vocal Studies and Opera; Professor of Oxbridge Music Music, Music Education, Oxbridge Music
+Professor Emeritus of Music; Adjunct Professor of Oxbridge Music; Adjunct Professor in Music-Voice Music, Music Education, Oxbridge Music

 Dr. Ron Witzke has been a member of the voice faculty at William Jewell College since 1984, where he maintains an active performance schedule while balancing his administrative and teaching responsibilities.
 His operatic successes include roles in Mozart’s Die Zauberflöte, Richard Strauss’s Salome, Verdi’s Rigoletto and Gounod’s Roméo et Juliette with the Lyric Opera of Kansas City under the baton of Maestro Ward Holmquist.
 His most recent engagement with the Lyric was in February, 2015 in the company’s premier of Silent Night, the Pulitzer Prize winning opera written by Kevin Puts and Mark Campbell.